Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Beresfield - Hexham, placing the area among the bottom 25% of areas assessed nationally

 Beresfield-Hexham has averaged approximately 15 new dwelling approvals annually over the past five financial years, totalling 78 homes.
-As of FY26, 8 approvals have been recorded.
-On average, 0.5 new residents per year per dwelling constructed were recorded between FY21 and FY25.
+As of FY26, 9 approvals have been recorded.
+On average, 0.5 new residents per year per dwelling constructed were added between FY21 and FY25.
 This suggests that new construction is meeting or exceeding demand, providing more options for buyers and enabling population growth.

-The average construction cost value of new properties is $282,000, which is below regional norms, indicating more affordable housing options.
-In FY26, $57.1 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
-Compared to the rest of NSW, Beresfield-Hexham has significantly less development activity, with 67% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties, although recent periods show increased development activity.
-The area's new building activity comprises 75% standalone homes and 25% attached dwellings, preserving its low-density nature and attracting space-seeking buyers.
-This shift from the area's current housing composition (93% houses) indicates decreasing availability of developable sites and reflects changing lifestyles' need for diverse, affordable housing options.
+The average construction value of these properties was $208,000, below regional norms, indicating more affordable housing options.
+In FY26, commercial approvals totalled $57.1 million, reflecting high local commercial activity.
+Compared to the Rest of NSW, Beresfield-Hexham has significantly less development activity, at 67.0% below the regional average per person.
+This scarcity typically strengthens demand and prices for existing properties, although recent periods have seen increased development activity.
+The area's new building activity consists of 75.0% standalone homes and 25.0% attached dwellings, preserving its low-density nature and attracting space-seeking buyers.
+This shift from the current housing composition (93.0% houses) suggests decreasing availability of developable sites and changing lifestyles requiring diverse, affordable housing options.

 The estimated population per dwelling approval is 527 people, reflecting a quiet, low-activity development environment.
-Given stable or declining population forecasts, Beresfield-Hexham may experience less housing pressure, creating favourable conditions for buyers.
+Stable or declining population forecasts may indicate less housing pressure in the area, creating favourable conditions for buyers.

 Frequently Asked Questions - Development